Top 10 employee benefits and their tax (dis)deductibility

 Monetary = direct financial rewards.

-• Contributions: for life insurance, pensions or transport.
+• Contributions: for life insurance, pension or transport.

 • Bonuses: 13th salary, Christmas or other themed bonuses such as a birthday bonus, birth of a child or a certain number of years with the company